FAQ

 What are the most common reasons fieldwork hours get rejected by the BACB?

-Most rejections come down to documentation problems, not the hours themselves.
+Documentation problems, not the hours themselves, are a leading cause of rejections.
 The most common issues are:

 • Incomplete or unsigned monthly summaries.
 Every month needs a summary signed by both you and your supervisor.
 Missing even one can delay or complicate verification.